ibm-cloud-docs/containers/cs_users.md

     * **To assign roles to an individual user**:
       1. In the left navigation, click the **Users** page, and then click the name of the user that you want to set permissions for.
 If the user isn't shown, click **Invite users** to add them to the account.
       2. Click the **Access policies** tab, and then click **Assign access**.
 Now, the breadcrumbs on the page are **Users / Manage User**.
+      3. Optional: Add the user to an access group that has permission to {{site.data.keyword.containerlong_notm}}.
     * **To assign roles to multiple users in an access group**:
       1. In the left navigation, click the **Access groups** page.
       2. Click **Create** and give your group a **Name** and **Description**.
 Click **Create**.